rashmi-sharma-devops/DevOps/README.md

 ls
 # listing the all files and folder.
 =======
-# listing the files and all folder.
+# listing the files and all directories.